xuanjin001/xuanjin001/README.md

 - 🌱 I’m currently learning ... random things I have been reading on my internet, like design principals
 - 👯 I’m looking to collaborate on anything coding, I want to learn everything, mostly interested in Cloud related items.
 I am good with learning new subjects on the spot, so if you have anything that needs help, I can jump right into it
 - 🤔 I’m looking for help with algorithms in general
-- 💬 Ask me about SFDC implementation and SFDC flow, automation, etc
+- 💬 Ask me about ... random things and see if I know it?
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/xuan-jin-salesforce-solution-architect/), LinkedIn is the best way!! ping me!!
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: hard problems excites me a lot!
 I am a hands on problem solver